godofgeeks23/docker-puppeteer/README.md

 This image is intended to be used as a base image for other docker images that require puppeteer.

 ## About Puppeteer

+Puppeteer is a Node library which provides a high-level API to control headless Chrome or Chromium over the DevTools Protocol.
+It can also be configured to use full (non-headless) Chrome or Chromium.